levakuz/onerabbit/README.md

 # onerabbit
-ROS package that provides to send map and coordinates through RabbitMQ
+## ROS package that provides to send map and coordinates through RabbitMQ.

-go_to_position.cpp used to give information to a robot with RabbitMQ message
+go_to_position.cpp used to give information to a robot with RabbitMQ message.

-main.cpp send coordinates through RabbitMQ
+main.cpp send coordinates through RabbitMQ.

-map2.cpp send map through RabbitMQ
+map2.cpp send map through RabbitMQ.